North Coast railway line, Queensland: Branch/connecting lines

 Monto Loop branched off at Mungar near Maryborough, and rejoined the NCL at Gladstone, closed 1 July 2012.

-Colton - Urangan opened between 1896 and 1913, initially to facilitate sugar exports.
+Colton–Urangan opened between 1896 and 1913, initially to facilitate sugar exports.
 Closed 1993.

-Isis Junction - Dallarnal 81 km opened between 1887 and 1913, closed between 1955 and 1964.
+Isis Junction–Dallarnal 81 km opened between 1887 and 1913, closed between 1955 and 1964.

-Bundaberg - Pemberton 23 km opened between 1894 and 1912, closed between 1948 and 1959 except for the first 3 km serving industries, which closed in 1995.
+Bundaberg–Pemberton 23 km opened between 1894 and 1912, closed between 1948 and 1959 except for the first 3 km serving industries, which closed in 1995.

-North Bundaberg - Mount Perry 105 km opened between 1881–84 to serve a copper mine and smelter.
+North Bundaberg–Mount Perry 105 km opened between 1881–84 to serve a copper mine and smelter.
 Sugar cane later became the main traffic east of Gin Gin, and the section west of there closed in 1960.
 The remainder closed in 1993.

-Gladstone - Monto the northern junction of the Monto-Mungar Junction loop mentioned above, closed beyond Taragoola 1 July 2012.
+Gladstone–Monto the northern junction of the Monto-Mungar Junction loop mentioned above, closed beyond Taragoola 1 July 2012.

-Bajool - Port Alma 26 km opened 1912 to provide an additional port for Rockhampton, the last 10 km closed in 1986, the remainder serving a salt works until closure in 1990.
+Bajool–Port Alma 26 km opened 1912 to provide an additional port for Rockhampton, the last 10 km closed in 1986, the remainder serving a salt works until closure in 1990.

-Rockhampton - Winton the Central West line Line opened 1867–1928.
+Rockhampton–Winton the Central West Line opened 1867–1928.
 The Spirit of the Outback passenger service operates between Brisbane and Longreach.

-Alton Downs Junction - Ridgelands 28 km opened 1916, closed 1955 except the first 1 km to a siding, which closed in 1968.
+Alton Downs Junction–Ridgelands 28 km opened 1916, closed 1955 except the first 1 km to a siding, which closed in 1968.

-North Rockhampton - Emu Park 47 km opened 1888 in order to provide a line to the seaside for Rockhampton, with subsequent lines opening from Nankin Junction to Broadmount (24 km) in 1898 and Sleipner Junction to Yeppoon (32 km) in 1909.
+North Rockhampton–Emu Park 47 km opened 1888 in order to provide a line to the seaside for Rockhampton, with subsequent lines opening from Nankin Junction to Broadmount (24 km) in 1898 and Sleipner Junction to Yeppoon (32 km) in 1909.
 The Broadmount line closed in 1929, being the first branch line closed by QR.
-The Emu Park - Sleipner Junction section closed in 1964, and the Yeppoon line beyond Lakes Creek ~2007.
+The Emu Park-Sleipner Junction section closed in 1964, and the Yeppoon line beyond Lakes Creek ~2007.
 'Suburban' frequency (14/day) services were provided between Rockhampton and the abattoir at Lakes Creek for workers between 1913 and 1930.

 Goonyella coal system, technically not a branch of the NCL, it parallels the line for ~5 km between Yukan and Sarina, before crossing the NCL on a flyover to the Hay Point coal loading port.

-Mackay - Netherdale 81 km opened between 1885 and 1911.
+Mackay–Netherdale 81 km opened between 1885 and 1911.
 Closed between 1977 and 2007.

-Merinda - Collinsville opened 1922 to haul coal, extended to Newlands in 1984 and to North Goonyella (connecting to the Goonyella system) in 2012.
+Merinda–Collinsville opened 1922 to haul coal, extended to Newlands in 1984 and to North Goonyella (connecting to the Goonyella system) in 2012.

-Townsville - Mt Isa the Great Northern line junctions at Stuart, with The Inlander passenger service operating to Mount Isa.
+Townsville–Mt Isa the Great Northern line junctions at Stuart, with The Inlander passenger service operating to Mount Isa.